Laho (song)

 "Laho" is a song by Nigerian singer and rapper Shallipopi.
 It was released on 13 March 2025, under Shallipopi's record label, Plutomania Records and the British label Since '93.
-The song reached the top ten on the U.S. Billboard Afrobeats Songs chart.
+The song peaked at number 5 on the Billboard U.S. Afrobeats Songs chart.

 Background and controversy

-In January 2025, Shallipopi previewed the song on his official Twitter account, sharing a studio session snippet that garnered significant attention.
-Following considerable anticipation, the song's initial release occurred on 21 February 2025.
+In January 2025, Shallipopi previewed the song with a studio session snippet on his official Twitter account.
+"Laho" was initially released on 21 February 2025.
 However, it was subsequently removed due to a dispute with his record label.
 The controversy surrounding the song's release led to a publicized disagreement between Shallipopi and his former label executive.
 After resolving the issue, Shallipopi re-released the single "Laho" on 13 March 2025, under Plutomania Records and Since '93, in accordance with the agreed-upon distribution arrangement.

 Composition

-The song incorporates Afrobeats rhythms, produced by Progrex.
-The instrumental features slow, thumping drums with prominent basslines, accompanied by ascending chord progressions characteristic of Afrobeats.
-The blend of Edo language and Pidgin English creates a distinctive sound.
-Lyrically, Shallipopi celebrates his wealth, fame, and hometown Benin City, adopting the persona of the "Minister of Enjoyment" to emphasize his luxurious lifestyle.
+"Laho" loosely translates to "please don’t let me fall" or "don't let me down" in the Edo language.
+The lyrics celebrate his wealth, fame, and hometown Benin City, with Shallipopi adopting the persona of the "Minister of Enjoyment" to emphasize his luxurious lifestyle.

 Critical reception

-Naming the song one of the best of 2025, Rolling Stone said he created a moment with "Laho," the laid back anthem that's taken over African social media with the empowering bars, "Minister of enjoyment/Intercontinental/monumental/We go live forever."
-Elsewhere, much of the song is performed in Bini, his local language.

-Nosakhare Akhimien of Premium Times commended Shallipopi for incorporating elements of Benin culture into his Afrobeats sound.
-Akhimien noted that Shallipopi effectively blends themes of wealth and status, reflecting his ambition and street life experiences.
+Rolling Stone included "Laho" in their list of the Best Songs of 2025 So Far, with author Mankaprr Conteh describing it as "the laid-back anthem that's taken over African social media."
+Conteh further stated that Shallipopi "created another moment with 'Laho'", as he had previously "made a splash" with "Cast" featuring Odumodublvck in 2023, and was "repping for his hometown of Benin City" in "Benin Boys" with Rema in 2024.
+Nosakhare Akhimien of Premium Times commended Shallipopi for "blending his Benin roots with modern Afrobeats vibes."
+Akhimien concluded, "With 'Laho', Shallipopi strengthens his grip on Nigerian street pop," adding that "the song's Edo roots, money struggles, and hypnotic beat make it stand out."
+Peace Umanah of TooXclusive praised Shallipopi's "ability to blend street lingo with catchy hooks," making the song "an instant club and street anthem."
+She concluded that the song showed growth and momentum, calling it "a testament to Shallipopi’s unstoppable rise in the Nigerian music scene."

 Music video

 The music video for the song was released on 14 March 2025, and was directed by Perliks Definition.
-The video features an appearance by Shallipopi's younger brother, Zerrydl.
+The video features cameo appearances by Shallipopi's brothers Zerrydl and Famous Pluto.